UTSCC09/project-thebigbangthierry/README.md

 **Task:** Explain how you monitor your deployed app to make sure that everything is working as expected.

-In order to monitor our deployed app, we check the heroku logs so that there are no errors happening while deployment.
-When a deployment is failed a member of our team receives an email from Heroku about it.
-Since we are using third party stuff like Cloudinary to store images and Twilio for video calling so we monitor those websites as well to ensure everything is working smoothly and there are no issues coming up which can halt the deployment on Heroku.
+In order to monitor our deployed app, we check the heroku logs so that there are no errors happening while deployed.
+When a deployment fails, a member of our team receives an email from Heroku about it.
+Since we are using third party applications like Cloudinary to store images and Twilio for video calling , we monitor those websites as well to ensure everything is working smoothly and there are no issues coming up which can halt the application on Heroku.

 ## Challenges